 As noted below, Brett White was quick to make a post about the audacity of this film and its characters, whilst Wonder Woman's movie debut had been continuously postponed.
 Not long after, Wonder Woman was announced to be making an appearance in the sequel to Man of Steel.

-The comicbook version of Drax has been revisioned a few times with the most recent version (a slimmer but strong body, a dark mood, and duel daggers) leading many fans to compare him to Riddick.
+The comic book version of Drax has been revisioned a few times with the most recent version (a slimmer but strong body, a dark mood, and duel daggers) leading many fans to compare him to Riddick.
 This movie uses this version of Drax while also starring Vin Diesel as a separate character.
-Made even more fiunnier when you take into account that Dave Batista starred alongside Diesel in the above mentioned film.
+Made even funnier when you take into account that Dave Batista starred alongside Diesel in the above mentioned film.

-Spiritual Successor: To people not as well-versed in comic books, the film is drawing a lot of comparisons to Farscape, due to its lineup including a gentle character who is not to be reckoned with (Zhaan/Groot), a snarky white leader guy (Star-Lord/John Crichton), a small anthropomorphic talking thing (Rocket Raccoon/Rygel), a big, intimidating guy (Drax/D'argo), and a deadly-yet-also-sexy woman (Gamora/Aeryn).
+To people not as well-versed in comic books, the film is drawing a lot of comparisons to Farscape, due to its lineup including a gentle plant-person character who's not to be messed with (Zhaan/Groot), a snarky white leader guy who is an Earth-human Trapped in Another World (Star-Lord/John Crichton), a small, sociopathic, anthropomorphic talking thing (Rocket Raccoon/Rygel), a big, intimidating guy with a dead wife and an oddly innocent hidden side (Drax/D'Argo), and a repressed, deadly, formerly-evil woman who acts as "the sensible one" (Gamora/Aeryn).
+A notable number of the changes to the characters from the comic took them in the direction of being closer to the Farscape ones.
 Ironically, an actual Farscape movie was announced shortly after the original teaser trailer was released.